JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 ### Flow Service
 - **Responsibilies**
   - **Agent Communication Language Registration**: The Flow Service will be able to handle "Agent Communication Language" (ACL) registration.
-  - **Direct Acylic Graph Registration**: The Flow Service will be able to allow registration of Directed Acyclic Graph workflows comprised of components and adapters.
+  - **Direct Acylic Graph Registration**: The Flow Service will be able to allow registration of Directed Acyclic Graph workflows comprised of components and nodes.
   - **Direct Acylic Graph Orchestration**: The Flow Service will double as a Kubernetes operator capable of orchestrating DAG's across Kubernetes clusters dynamically and at runtime.
   - **Schema Validation**: The Flow Service will be able to verify input/output of components based on an ACL.
 This is especially important for LLM-based components.
   - **Back Pressure**: Leveraging queues and the inbox/outbox pattern, Flow Service will provide a "back pressure" endpoint allowing for the Executive Service to be able to actuate Flow Service DAG's across ubiquia Agents to alleviate pressure.